aleck31/xPA/README.md

 ### Installation

+[TBD]

 ## Documentation

-- [Feature Plan](./xPA_Feature_Plan.md): Detailed plan of features for the initial and future versions
+- [Feature Plan](docs/xPA_Feature_Plan.md): Detailed plan of features for the initial and future versions
-- [System Architecture](./System_Architecture.md): Overview of the system architecture and component interactions
+- [System Architecture](docs/System_Architecture.md): Overview of the system architecture and component interactions

 ## Roadmap